mocks-server/main/README.md

 * __Multiple mocks__: Group different [route variants](https://www.mocks-server.org/docs/get-started-routes) into different [mocks](https://www.mocks-server.org/docs/get-started-mocks).
 Change the current mock while the server is running using the [interactive command line interface](https://www.mocks-server.org/docs/plugins-inquirer-cli) or the [REST API](https://www.mocks-server.org/docs/plugins-admin-api).
 * __Multiple formats__: Responses can be defined [using `json` or JavaScript files](https://www.mocks-server.org/docs/guides-organizing-files).
 [Babel](https://babeljs.io/) is also supported, so [ESM modules and TypeScript can also be used](https://www.mocks-server.org/docs/guides-using-babel).
 * __Express middlewares__: Route variants [can be defined as `express` middlewares](https://www.mocks-server.org/docs/guides-using-middlewares).
+* __Proxy routes__: Route variants [can be configured to proxy request to another host](https://github.com/mocks-server/plugin-proxy), and even modify the request or the response.
 * __Multiple interfaces__: Settings can be changed using the [interactive CLI](https://www.mocks-server.org/docs/plugins-inquirer-cli) or the [admin REST API](https://www.mocks-server.org/docs/plugins-admin-api).
 The CLI is perfect for development, and the API can be used from tests, for example.
 * __Integrations__: Integrations with other tools are available, as the [Cypress plugin](https://www.mocks-server.org/docs/integrations-cypress).
 * __Customizable__: You can [develop your own plugins](https://www.mocks-server.org/docs/plugins-developing-plugins), or even [routes handlers](https://www.mocks-server.org/docs/api-routes-handler), that allows to customize the format in which route variants are defined.